open-sdg/open-sdg/docs/glossary.md

 Github.com is a service that hosts Git repositories, and provides a useful interface for maintaining them.
 Github does offer paid services, but everything that this platform needs is part of Github's free offerings.

+## Forks

+Github offers an easy way to make a copy of a repository, and the term they use is "fork".
+So, a __fork__ is a copy of a repository.
+It can also be used as a verb: "to fork" means "to copy a repository", and "forked" means "copied a repository".

 ## Environments: Staging vs Production

 It is important to be able to see proposed changes before releasing them to the general public.
 To accomplish this, there should be 2 separate __environments__: